When Does Translation Require Context? A Data-driven, Multilingual Exploration

 \subsection{Trained Models}

-In all of our experiments, we base ourselves on the Transformer architecture \cite{46201}.
-For all the language pairs, we train a \texttt{base} model (\textit{transformer-small}) and incorporate the target side context by concatenating it to the current target sentence \cite{tiedemann-scherrer-2017-neural}.
+We train a sentence-level and document-level concatenation-based small transformer (\texttt{base}) for every target language.
+While conceptually simple, concatenation approaches have been shown to outperform more complex models when properly trained.
+For the context-aware model, the major difference from \S\ref{sec:data-model-thematic} is that we use a \textit{static} context size of 3, since we are not using these models to measure P-CXMI. \cite{lopes-etal-2020-document}.

-To evaluate potentially stronger models, we additionally train a \texttt{large} model (\textit{transformer-large}) that was pretrained on a large corpora, for German, French, Japanese and Chinese.
-Further training details can be found in Appendix \ref{appendix:training_details}.
+To evaluate stronger models, we additionally train a large transformer model (\texttt{large}) that was pretrained on a large, sentence-level corpora, for German, French, Japanese and Chinese.
+Further details can be found in Appendix~\ref{appendix:training_details}.